instantiator/open-social-distributor/docs/cli-options.md

 ## Examples

-Here's a simple example you can use to explore the CLI.
+Here are some simple examples you can use to explore the CLI...

+### Post

 Now you can invoke it to `post` a simple message with a link, a few tags, and an image: